swaptacular/swpt-k8s-config/README.md

 viewer:$1$2gwQXkVy$An9E0C66KIGsgQ/KhPWoD.
 ```

+Then we need to run a simple script which will automatically generate
-And automatically generate some secrets:
+some secrets:

 **Note**: You will be asked to enter information about a self-signed
 SSL certificate.
 This certificate will be used by the Nginx reverse